 This bill amends various sections of Florida Statutes to address attorney fees in insurance matters, particularly in claims for declaratory relief.
 It requires courts to award reasonable attorney fees to named insureds, omnibus insureds, or third-party beneficiaries when a declaratory judgment is rendered in their favor or when the insurer voluntarily dismisses the claim.
-The bill also introduces new provisions that mandate the trial and appellate courts to award reasonable attorney fees in certain civil actions involving insurance claims, ensuring that these fees are included in the judgment or decree.
-Additionally, it specifies that certain provisions apply to various types of insurance, including international health insurance policies and self-insurance funds.
+The bill also revises the language regarding coverage denial, specifying that a reservation of rights does not constitute a total coverage denial.
+Additionally, it creates new sections that mandate the award of attorney fees in civil actions against insurers, ensuring that such fees are included in the judgment or decree.

 Statutes affected: